Skip to content

 Lemurs and monkeys, primates with apes.
 Most live on primate plants but few live on the ground.
 We also classify as primates but you probably live in a house, not a tree!
 Primates are usually in groups and have families.
 Primates are more like humans than any other animal.
 Most of them are like our hands.
 They could grasp the tree and the opening thing.

 Lemurs are really smart.
 Another neglected group of lemurs primates.
-People focus on apes and monkeys, but lemurs not only share the characteristics of our resistant thumbs, they are also intelligent.
+People focus on apes and monkeys, but lemurs not only share the characteristics of our resistant thumbs, but they are also intelligent.

 Lemurs look like monkeys